Vet Tech Internships & Externships Guide (2026)

 • Location: San Diego Zoo Global (San Diego, California)

-• Duration: Four to twelve weeks
+• Duration: Ten weeks

 Veterinary Technician Internship – Texas A&M University